EtoileScintillante/opengl-drone-shooter/README.md

 # Drone Shooter
 Drone Shooter is a simple FPS game created with OpenGL.
 The goal is to shoot as many drones as you can before they kill you.
-There are four maps to choose from: forest, dessert, snow and night.
+There are four maps to choose from: forest, desert, snow and night.

 <img src="doc/ingame_gif.gif" width="400" height="290" alt="gif of game play" />